 The Board has established audit and risk, remuneration and nomination committees which have written terms of reference.

 The audit and risk committee is made up of three non-executive directors.
-Chaired by Philip Mallinckrodt, the other members are Lady Heywood and Eli Goldstein.
+Chaired by Lady Heywood, the other members are Georgina Cadbury and Eli Goldstein.
 The committee’s role, on behalf of the Board, is to ensure that the internal team produces reliable financial information, such that our published financial statements give a true and fair view of the business.
 The committee is also responsible for reviewing risk, the suitability and effectiveness of the Group’s internal financial controls, the work and findings of both our internal and our external auditors, key accounting policies and judgments, and corporate governance.

-Our remuneration committee is chaired by Lord Deighton and its other members are Lady Heywood and Philip Mallinckrodt.
+Our remuneration committee is chaired by Lord Deighton and its other members are Lady Heywood and Vindi Banga.
 The committee is responsible for the remuneration policy for senior executives of the Group and the policy and structure of pay and Group bonus schemes for colleagues generally.

 Our nomination committee is chaired by Lord Deighton and its other members are Eli Goldstein and Lady Heywood.
 It is responsible for Board succession planning.
 Its aim is to make sure that the Board has a diverse range of directors who between them have a breadth of experience in useful and relevant areas.